industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 <img src="docs/graphics/s7node.PNG" width="400"/>

 12) You can also add additional logic for preprocessing the data using "function" node and visualize the data using dashboard nodes.
-You can also send current shock status back to PLC.
+You can also send current shock status back to PLC (HMIHandleDB -> resetShock).
 The created flow is available in here: [Flow-Creator-Project](src/flows.json).

 ## Run simulation